 Exploited and disappointed, he returned to Bamako in 1998 where things began to look up for him.
 The music scene in Bamako had picked up considerably since he had left ten years before.
 For a start, there was now a new democratic government and a renewed interest among the youth in traditional music.

-The kora player Toumani Diabate immediately recruirted Kasse Mady for more collaboration after the successful work they had done together on Songhai 2.
+The kora player Toumani Diabate immediately recruited Kasse Mady for more collaboration after the successful work they had done together on Songhai 2.
 Kasse Mady was invited to take part in the acclaimed Kulanjan project with Taj Mahal.
 Taj was so moved by Kasse’s singing that he presented him with a beautiful steel-body guitar and now, having heard the new album Kassi Kasse, is so entranced by it that he takes it with him everywhere he goes on his extensive concert tours.

-in 2010, Kasse Mady partricipated in the landmark Afrocubism project, a spectacular collaboration of musicians from Mali and Cuba. the lineup featured Eliades Ochoa, Bassekou Kouyate, Djelimady Tounkara, Toumani Diabaté, Grupo Patria, Kasse Mady Diabaté and Lassana Diabaté.
+in 2010, Kasse Mady participated in the landmark Afrocubism project, a spectacular collaboration of musicians from Mali and Cuba. the lineup featured Eliades Ochoa, Bassekou Kouyate, Djelimady Tounkara, Toumani Diabaté, Grupo Patria, Kasse Mady Diabaté and Lassana Diabaté.

 * Fode (Syllart)